h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 ![automl-cl-preds](assets/automl-cl-preds.png)

 As we mentioned in the first tutorial, the predictions we get are based on a probability.
-In the frame above, we have a probability for **FALSE,**, and another one for **TRUE**.
+In the frame above, we have a probability for **FALSE,** and another one for **TRUE**.
 The prediction, **predict**, is based on the threshold that maximizes the F1 score.
 For example, the threshold that maximizes the F1 is about `0.1061`, meaning that if the probability of **TRUE** is greater than the threshold, the predicted label would be **TRUE.**

 After exploring the results for our classification problem, let’s use AutoML to explore a regression use-case.